 For Medical Students: The National Health Service Corps (NHSC) offers a loan repayment program for physicians and other health professionals who agree to serve in federally-designated shortage areas of the U.S. The program offers loan repayments up to $60,000 in exchange for the first two years of service.
 Additional loan repayments can be offered with other service commitments.
 This program is looking for physicians who have completed their residency requirements in the following areas: Family Medicine; General Pediatrics; General Internal Medicine; General Psychiatry; or Obstetrics/Gynecology.
 The listing of service sites is updated annually.
 Both rural and urban sites are included.
 Recipients apply to one of ten regional areas in the U.S. in which they wish to work and for which they are licensed.

-For Residents: The National Health Service Corps (NHSC) Students to Service Loan Repayment Program (S2S LRP) provides loan repayment assistance to medical students (MD and DO) prior to starting residency.
+For Residents: The National Health Service Corps (NHSC) Students to Service Loan Repayment Program (S2S LRP) provides up to $120,000 loan repayment assistance to medical students (MD and DO) prior to starting residency.
 In return medical students must commit to provide primary health care services in eligible Health Professional Shortage Areas (HPSAs) of greatest need.
-The FY 2014 Students to Service Loan Repayment Program is generally opened from September to mid-November of the student's fourth year of medical school.
+Program is generally opened from August to mid-November of the student's fourth year of medical school.
 Awards are subject to the availability of funds.